vegaprotocol/specs/specs/0050-epochs.md

 Furthermore, the validators watch the smart contract, and observe the following actions:

 - A token gets locked: This token is now available doe delegation
-- A token gets unlocked: If the tokenholder has sufficient undelegated tokens, this stake is use to cover the now unlocked tokens (i.e., the available amount of delefatable tokens is reduced to match the locking status.
-This could mean that the token- holder has a delegation-command scheduled that is no longer executeable; this command will then be ignored at the start of the next epoch.
+- A token gets unlocked: If the token holder has sufficient undelegated tokens, this stake is used to cover the now unlocked tokens (i.e., the available amount of delegatable tokens is reduced to match the locking status.
+This could mean that the token- holder has a delegation-command scheduled that is no longer executable; this command will then be ignored at the start of the next epoch.

-	If the tokenholder does not have sufficient undelegated stake, at first the validators verify if tokens are in the process of being delegated (i.e., the delegation command has been issued, but not yet executed), and uses those tokens to cover the unlocking.
+	If the token holder does not have sufficient undelegated stake, at first the validators verify if tokens are in the process of being delegated (i.e., the delegation command has been issued, but not yet executed), and uses those tokens to cover the unlocking.
 If this is insufficient, the